LuisMCota/Spotfinder/README.md

 ## Contact
 For any inquiries or feedback, please contact Luis Monterrubio Cota for more information.

-Thank you for your interest in the Business Information Finder project (SpotFinder)!
+Thank you for your interest in the project (SpotFinder)!
 Happy exploring! 🚀